-Acceptable level

-A level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances available to the public accountant at that time, that compliance with the fundamental principles is not compromised.
+- Acceptable level A level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances available to the public accountant at that time, that compliance with the fundamental principles is not compromised. - Accounting entity An accounting corporation, accounting firm, or accounting limited liability partnership, approved or deemed to be approved under the Accountants Act (Cap.

-Accounting entity

-An accounting corporation, accounting firm, or accounting limited liability partnership, approved or deemed to be approved under the Accountants Act (Cap.
 2).

-Advertising

-The communication to the public of information as to the services or skills provided by public accountants with a view to procuring professional business.

-Assurance client

-The responsible party that is the person (or persons) who -

-- (a) In a direct reporting engagement, is responsible for the subject matter; or - (b) In an assertion-based engagement, is responsible for the subject matter information and may be responsible for the subject matter.

-Assurance engagement An engagement in which a public accountant expresses a conclusion designed to enhance the degree of confidence of the intended users other than the responsible party about the outcome of the evaluation or measurement of a subject matter against criteria.

-(For guidance on assurance engagements see the Framework for Assurance Engagements issued by the Institute of Singapore Chartered Accountants and adopted by the Public Accountants Oversight Committee for the purpose of the practice monitoring programme, which describes the elements and objectives of an assurance engagement and identifies engagements to which Singapore Standards on Auditing (SSAs), Singapore Standards on Review Engagements (SSREs) and Singapore Standards on Assurance Engagements (SSAEs) apply.)

-Assurance team
+Cap.
+2, R 1] Accountants(Public Accountants)Rules [2006 Ed. p.
+167 FC URTH SCHEDULE - continued Advertising The communication to the public of i services or skills provided by public view to procuring professional busin accountants with Assurance client The responsible party that is the p who - person (or perso ons) (a) In a direct reporting engagement the subject matter; or nt, is responsible for (b) In an assertion-based engagen for the subject matter inform responsible for the subject mat ation and may Assurance engagement An engagement in which a public acc conclusion designed to enhance the d of the intended users other than th about the outcome of the evaluation of subject matter against criteria. egree of confide e responsible pa ence arty (For guidance on assurance eng Framework for Assurance Engagen Institute of Singapore Chartered adopted by the Public Accor Committee for the purpose of the p programme, which describes the objectives of an assurance engageneet engagements to which Singapore Stat (SSAs), Singapore Standards on Re (SSREs) and Singapore Standard Engagements (SSAEs) apply.) nents issued by Accountants untants Oversion practice monitor ne elements ment and idention undards on Audit eview Engagement the and ight ring and fies ting ents Assurance team (a) All members of the engager assurance engagement; and nent team for the (b) All others within a firm who can the outcome of the assur- including - (i) Those who recommend the or who provide de management or other assurance engagement connection with the per- assurance engagement; irect supervise oversight of nt partner ory, the in

-- (a) All members of the engagement team for the assurance engagement; and - (b) All others within a firm who can directly influence the outcome of the assurance engagement, including - - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the assurance engagement partner in connection with the performance of the assurance engagement; - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the assurance engagement; and - (iii) Those who provide quality control for the assurance engagement, including those who perform the engagement quality control review for the assurance engagement.
+- (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the assurance engagement; and - (iii) Those who provide quality control for the assurance engagement, including those who perform the engagement quality control review for the assurance engagement. - Audit client An entity in respect of which a firm conducts an audit engagement.

-Audit client

-An entity in respect of which a firm conducts an audit engagement.
 When the client is a listed entity, audit client will always include its related entities.
-When the audit client is not a listed entity, audit client includes those related entities over which the client has direct or indirect control.

-Audit engagement

-A reasonable assurance engagement in which a public accountant expresses an opinion whether financial statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects,), in accordance with an applicable financial reporting framework, such as an engagement conducted in accordance with Singapore Standards on Auditing.
+When the audit client is not a listed entity, audit client includes those related entities over which the client has direct or indirect control. - Audit engagement A reasonable assurance engagement in which a public accountant expresses an opinion whether financial statements are prepared, in all material respects (or give a true and fair view or are presented fairly, in all material respects,), in accordance with an applicable financial reporting framework, such as an engagement conducted in accordance with Singapore Standards on Auditing.
 This includes a Statutory Audit, which is an audit required by legislation or other regulation.